Phillion Lab members:

 Pardis is a PhD student whose research topic deals with Solidification Fundamentals and Microstructure Evolution in Additive Manufacturing: Experimental and Modelling.
 Her present research focus is how to develop Microstructure Processing and Selection Maps in additive manufacturing applications.

-Yi is a PhD candidate whose research focuses on improving the process quality of Advanced High Strength Steel (AHSS) fabricated through continuous casting.
+Yi is a Postdoctoral Fellow whose research focuses on improving the process quality of Advanced High Strength Steel (AHSS) fabricated through continuous casting.
 Her main research interests include solidification simulation related to hot tearing, finite element analysis, in-situ solidification investigation and phasefield simulation.
 Yi received her Bachelor’s in metallurgical engineering in Northeastern University, China, in 2014.
 She worked as a research assistant in the Lab of Continuous Casting in Northeastern University since 2014, and received her Master’s degree in 2016.

 Discussions, celebrations & analysis to accelerate materials & process development